jtsternberg/Code-Snippets-CPT/README.md

 Adds a custom post type for managing your code snippets with taxonomies for classifying the snippets.
 Embed to posts or pages via a handy shortcode insert button that allows you to pick from the most recent snippets.

 ## Change Log

+### 1.0.3
+* Replace shortcode button's usage of ids with slugs because ids can change during a migration.
+* Added filter, 'dsgnwrks_snippet_display'.
+* Better handling of WordPress-converted html entities.
+* By default, convert tabs to spaces for better readability.
+Can be disabled with: `remove_filter( 'dsgnwrks_snippet_content', 'dsgnwrks_snippet_content_replace_tabs' );`
+* Added title attribute to `pre` element to display title of snippet on hover.

 ### 1.0.2
 * Add more languages
 * Add lang parameter to shortcode attributes.